Densely branching trees as models for H\'enon-like and Lozi-like attractors: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Sylvain Crovisier for his suggestion to study \cite{CP} in the context of Williams' result, encouragement and comments that helped to improve this paper.
-We are also indebted to Phil Boyland and Jernej \v Cin\v c for their helpful feedback on the first draft of this paper.
+We are also indebted to Phil Boyland and Jernej \v Cin\v c for their helpful feedback on the first draft of this paper, as well as an anonymous referee for suggesting to highlight Lozi-like maps in the statements of results and proofs.